jbaranski/TossFile/README.md

 ]
 ```

-Control how long the visual indicator remains in the footer of the file the command was run in (in seconds)
+A visual indicator will appear in the footer of the file the command was run against.
+This setting controls how long that message displays (in seconds)
 ```
 statusTimeout: 5
 ```